 EPR (Part 1 of 3)

 It is true that imaging water trees in EPR cables is quite challenging.
-EPR cables are filled with clay and as a consequence even very thin samples are opaque.
+EPR cables are filled with clay, and as a consequence even very thin samples are opaque.
 Traditional microscopic examination with staining often fails to reveal water trees.
-A colleague at CTL has figured out a way to image trees in EPR.
-Bogdan Frysczyn’s annotated images nearby show bow-tie and vented water trees right at the failure breakdown channels in so-called “pink” EPR.
-Similar images have been made for brown and black EPR too.
-So much for that narrative.

-Now that we have established that EPR cables do fail and that they suffer the same water treeing phenomenon as XLPE cables, it would seem to be self-evident that rejuvenation would benefit aging EPR cables.
-Over a decade ago, my friends over at CTL together with EPRI (Electric Power Research Institute) and Reliant Energy (Houston) wrote a paper demonstrating just this entitled, “Extending the Service Life of Ethylene Propylene Rubber Insulated Cables.”
-In this paper, the authors concluded:
+Because EPR cables do fail and suffer the same water-treeing phenomenon as XLPE cables, it seems self-evident that rejuvenation would benefit aging EPR cables.
+In fact, over a decade ago, some professionals at CTL, Electric Power Research Institute (EPRI), and Reliant Energy (Houston) wrote a paper demonstrating just this.
+In “Extending the Service Life of Ethylene Propylene Rubber Insulated Cables,” the authors concluded: